n6ai/minze/docs/guide/components/styling.md

 ### :host()

-The `:host` pseudo-class function selects the component itself, but only if the selector given as the function's parameter matches the shadow host.
+The `:host` pseudo-class function selects the component itself, but only if the selector given, as the function's parameter, matches the shadow host.

-**Example**

 ```js
 import { MinzeElement } from 'minze'